What Type of CFO is Right for Your Business?

 Early-Stage Companies

-Best Fit: Fractional CFO
+Best Fit: CFO Advisor or Fractional CFO

 Why: You need expert advice to set up your financial systems, manage cash flow, and plan your next steps—but not enough volume to justify a permanent hire.
+Setting things up correctly in your new venture are critical and it pays to have someone setup the proper structure to monitor progress towards your goals.

 Scaling Businesses

-Best Fit: Part-Time CFO
+Best Fit: Part-Time CFO or CFO Advisor

 Why: You’re growing fast and need hands-on, consistent financial leadership.
 A part-time CFO gives you the strategic depth without the full-time cost.
+Focus here should be on which metric are driving your business and what your company will look like based on different decisions and conditions in your business and the economy.

 Businesses in Transition or Crisis

-Best Fit: Interim CFO
+Best Fit: Interim CFO or CFO Advisor

 Why: Whether you're preparing for funding, recovering from a financial setback, or navigating executive changes, interim CFOs bring stability and expertise in uncertain times.
+These times call for careful evaluation of business decisions and monitoring how operations is affected by or reacts to those decisions.
+Complex business modeling and scenario analysis are key skills that a CFO Advisor or an Interim CFO (turn-around specialist) possess.

 Large, Complex Organizations